jemmy512/software-engineer/Cpp/README.md

 };

 struct Derive : public BaseB, public BaseA {
+    Derive() = default;

+    /* The construction of Base is ignored in the constructor of both BaseB and BaseA,
+     * Derive is responsible for constructing Base
+	   *
+     * The base object constructor is called for BaseB and BaseA,
+     * not complete object constructor eventhough Base paramters are
+  	 * passed to their constructor */
+    Derive(int a, int b, int aa, int ab, int ba, int bb, int da, int db) : Base(a, b), BaseB(a, b, ba, bb), BaseA(a, b, aa, ab), a(da), b(db) {}

     virtual void FnBase() override {  }
     virtual void FnBaseA() override {  }
     virtual void FnBaseB() override {  }